A mirror theorem for multi-root stacks and applications: Quantum periods for Fano varieties and classical periods

 Finally,

 The Frobenius structure conjecture of \cite{GHK} can be stated as follows.

 \begin{conj}[Frobenius structure conjecture] There is a unique associative product $*$ on $QH^0(X,D)$ such that

-\end{conj} The conjecture was proved in \cite{GS} by explicitly defining all structure constants in terms of punctured Gromov--Witten invariants.
-It was proved for smooth pairs in \cite{FWY}, for cluster log pairs in \cite{Mandel19} and for affine log Calabi--Yau varieties containing a torus in \cite{KY}.
+\end{conj} The conjecture was proved in \cite{GS} for $s\leq 3$ by explicitly defining all structure constants in terms of punctured Gromov--Witten invariants.
+It was proved for cluster log pairs in \cite{Mandel19} and for affine log Calabi--Yau varieties containing a torus in \cite{KY}.

 Now we turn to the classical period of a mirror Landau--Ginzburg superpotential $W$ of a Fano variety $X$.
 Let $D_1,\ldots,D_n$ be irreducible components of $D$.
 The superpotential $W$ is defined as

 where $\vartheta_{[D_i]}:=\vartheta_{v_i}$ and $v_i$ is the primitive generator of the ray in $\Sigma$ corresponding to $D_i$.
 The classical period of $W$ is defined as the sum of the $\vartheta_{0}$-coefficient, denoted by $c_{W,d,0}$, of $W^d$ for $d\in \mathbb Z_{\geq 0}$.
 In other words, the classical period of $W$ is